-Underwater noise from production, vessels and associated activities
+Underwater noise from production, vessels and associated activities and decommissioning

-Noise will also be present from production and associated activities, and from vessels in the area, with typical noise levels and frequencies presented in in Table 6-11 (section 6.2.5).
+Noise will also be present from production and associated activities, and from vessels in the area, with typical noise levels and frequencies presented in Table 6-11 (section 6.2.5).
 Vessels such as barges and supply ships produce noise with energy content primarily below 1 kHz, as do the rigs and platforms.
 The marine mammals in the area (harbour porpoise, mid-frequency cetaceans, harbour seals and grey seals) are more sensitive to noise at higher frequencies.
-Some of the most trafficked areas in Danish waters are also areas with a very high abundance of harbour porpoises /120/.
+Some of the most trafficked areas in Danish waters are also areas with a very high abundance of harbour porpoise /120/.

 Year-round presence of marine mammals observed at the Maersk Oil platforms show that the animals make a trade-off between the noise levels and likely higher prey abundance /139/.
-Any displacements of harbour porpoises due to this type of noise are expected to be short term, and over relatively short distances.
+In this study noise from the operating oil field was measured with the 63 and 125 Hz frequency band as required in the Marine Strategy Framework Directive.
+Preliminary results show medium noise levels around 100 dB re $1\mu Pa$ rms at a distance of 12,800 metres from the platform /139/ which is below the level of behavioural response in harbour porpoises.
+Any possible risk of impacts on harbour porpoises due to this type of noise are thus expected to be short term, and over relatively short distances.